bbauska/UC-Davis-Inter-jQuery/readme.md

 </p>

-What if down here, in here when we go to roll again instead of doing setup turn we just run this **function**.
+What if down here, in here when we go to roll again instead of doing setup turn we just run this <b>function</b>.
 Throw the dice instead of setup turn here.
 I think that will work, so let&apos;s go back and test that.
 Now, when I start the game and I rolled the dice for a player 2, hope I get snake eyes again.
 There we go.
 Now when I click roll again it